 5. Go to the Apple Store

-If you try all the solutions above and the device is still stuck on the Apple logo, it may be time to consider getting the device repaired.
+If you try all the solutions above and the device is still stuck at Apple logo, it may be time to consider getting the device repaired.
 If your device is still under warranty and there is no other damage to it, Apple should cover the cost of the repair.

 If you decide to contact Apple for further assistance, you should know that there is a possibility that you’ll have to get a new device.
 This is because this particular problem is often caused by a problem with the device’s logic board and the logic board is not something that can be easily replaced.

-If your iPhone stuck with apple logo, don’t feel frustrated.
+If your iPhone 11 stuck on apple logo, don’t feel frustrated.
 The above 5 ways can help you fix the issue.
-As you can see, iToolab FixGo, which is compatible with the latest iOS 15 version, is the best 100% working tool for you.
+As you can see, iToolab FixGo, which is compatible with the latest iOS 16 version, is the best 100% working tool for you.
 Just 1-click to fix over 200 iOS stuck issues without data loss.
 Download FixGo for free try!